M. Hamed MohammadyUniversité Libre de Bruxelles | ULB · Centre for Quantum Information and Communication (QuIC)

 Publications

-Measurement disturbance in the presence of conservation laws is analysed in general operational terms.
-We provide novel quantitative bounds demonstrating necessary conditions under which non-disturbance can be achieved, highlighting an interesting interplay between incompatibility, unsharpness, and coherence.
-As a by-product we obtain a substantial...
+Measurement error and disturbance, in the presence of conservation laws, are analysed in general operational terms.
+We provide novel quantitative bounds demonstrating necessary conditions under which accurate or non-disturbing measurements can be achieved, highlighting an interesting interplay between incompatibility, unsharpness, and coherence.
+Fr...

 Thermal channels -- the free processes allowed in the resource theory of quantum thermodynamics -- are generalised to thermal instruments, which we interpret as implementing thermodynamically free quantum measurements; a Maxwellian demon using such measurements never violates the second law of thermodynamics.
 The properties of thermal instruments a...